Financial Impact

 Applications must be submitted within 12 months of the appointment.
 Registration is coordinated via a hospital travel coordinator or specialist, and claims require completed forms and relevant receipts.

-Women in physically demanding jobs or high-focus roles may need to change careers.
-This can involve retraining, lower earnings, or job instability.
+If symptoms are significantly affecting your ability to work, speak with your GP about your options, including whether any support or accommodation at work may be available.
 In some cases, disability support may be necessary – but this can be difficult to access and may not cover all essential costs.

 Additional and unexpected expenses may include: